Acute tubular necrosis

 35455006 – Acute tubular necrosis

-- Prerenal azotemia – Look for an elevated BUN:creatinine ratio over 20, bland urine sediment, and resolution of acute kidney injury with fluid resuscitation.
+- Prerenal azotemia – Look for an elevated BUN:creatinine ratio > 20, bland urine sediment, and resolution of acute kidney injury with fluid resuscitation.

 - Acute interstitial nephritis – Look for onset of kidney injury 4-7 days after exposure to a new agent, particularly penicillin, cephalosporins, or long-term proton pump inhibitor use.
 Urinalysis may have WBCs and eosinophils.